waltterimynttinen/waltterimynttinen/README.md

 ## Hello! 👋

-IT Student at Turun yliopisto - University of Turku
+Master's student in Information and Communication Technology at Turun yliopisto - University of Turku - Software Development - Data Analytics - Cloud

 Currently working on AWS certifications and learning more about device agnostic design.

 Skills & Experience:
 * 🖥️ React, Svelte, JavaScript, Deno, PostgreSQL, HTML, CSS